karunesh23/Student_Academic_Outcome_Prediction_System/README.md

-# 🎓 Student Dropout & Graduate Prediction using XGBoost
+# 🎓 Student Academic Outcome Prediction System using XGBoost

 ## 📌 Project Overview
 This project predicts whether a student will: